eclipse-tractusx/vas-country-risk/docs/User-Guide.md

 ![hovercountry](../docs/User-Guide-Images/WorldMap.png)

-- Upon zooming in the User can see Markers in countries.
+- When zooming in, the user can see the markings in the countries.
-  Those markers show the Location of the available Business Partners Hovering over the Marker reveals the Company Name in that Location
+  Those markers show the Location of the available Business Partners.
+  Hovering over the Marker reveals the Company Name in that Location

 ![hoveringmarker](../docs/User-Guide-Images/WorldMapMarker.png)

-- The User has the Option to Expand the Map with the Help of the Icon in the top right corner After Expanding the World Map the User can find a Legend in the bottom left corner which represents the Ranges The functionalities remain in the expanded Mode
+- The User has the Option to Expand the Map with the Help of the Icon in the top right corner.
+  After Expanding the World Map the User can find a Legend in the bottom left corner which represents the Ranges.
+  The functionalities remain in the expanded Mode

 ![expandbutton](../docs/User-Guide-Images/WorldMapExpand.png)

 ![popupMap](../docs/User-Guide-Images/WorldMapExpanded.png)

-- After Expanding the World Map the User can see the Option to Export the Image.
+- After Expanding the World Map, the User can see the Option to Export the Image.
-  Upon clicking on the Button a PNG is created and downloaded.
+  Upon clicking on the Button a PNG/PDF is created and downloaded.
 The File is named "worldMap.png"

 ![exportImage](../docs/User-Guide-Images/WorldMapExport.png)